-As a real estate developer for over twenty years, I was always fascinated with creating value and the concept of owning irreplaceable property.
+As a real estate developer for over twenty years, I have always been fascinated with creating value and the concept of owning irreplaceable property.

 Similarly, as a stock picker and senior analyst at Wide Moat Research, I am constantly looking for companies with the very best fundamentals, and in real estate terms, the businesses with the widest moats.

 A moat is a term that Warren Buffett uses to highlight the competitive advantage of the company, “In business, I look for economic castles protected by unreachable moats.”
 Whenever a particular company has strong fundamentals – a strong balance sheet and steady dividend growth – the competitive advantage (or moat) is the widest.

 The moat is critical because it protects a company from easily losing market share which will erode its earnings power over time.
 This is important for investors because a company with superior advantages can survive over longer periods of time.

 I created Wide Moat Research to help educate and inform small and large investors in a range of strategies including dividend investing, value investing, fixed income, and income-generating options trading services.
 Within each of these categories, our team is hard at work to uncover the most profitable ideas, with an emphasis on sustainable competitive advantages.

 So, you can see that our name, “Wide Moat”, is also the essence of our research that drives our risk analysis, decision-making, and ultimately our portfolio performance.
 As Warren Buffett explained, “we’re trying to find a business with a wide and long-lasting moat around it, surround — protecting a terrific economic castle with an honest lord in charge of the castle.”

 Brad Thomas has more than 25 years of experience in commercial real estate, where he’s formulated a deep understanding of development, finance, and securities analysis.
 His experience is rooted in value investing thanks to his background as a developer and his continuing career as an investor and advisor.